-All persons and entities in the United States who, during the period from January 1, 2002, through February 28, 2014, purchased one or more Film Capacitor(s) from a distributor (or from an entity other than a Defendant) that a Defendant or alleged co-conspirator manufactured.
+All persons and entities in the Indirect Purchaser States who, during the period from January 1, 2002 to February 28, 2014, purchased one or more Capacitor(s) from a distributor (or from an entity other than a Defendant) that a Defendant or alleged co-conspirator manufactured.
+"Indirect Purchaser States" means California, Florida, Michigan, Minnesota, Nebraska, and New York.